 The formal debate style really has its place particularly when tackling difficult and contentious topics.
 The debaters will be speaking without PowerPoint, presentations or props and relying on words alone to persuade and win over the Floor.

-The Debate teams will be hand-picked to provide a range of views and perspectives.
+The Debate teams have been hand-picked to provide a range of views and perspectives.

-No one should assume that the debater's personal views either do or do not coincide with the side of the motion for which they are arguing.
+[Note: No one should assume that the debater's personal views either do or do not coincide with the side of the motion for which they are arguing].

 16:30 - 17:00 - Arrivals & Registration

 17:00 - 18:30 - The Debate

 “I really liked the format and the way it was facilitated and set up”